pachyderm/docs-content/2.3.x/how-tos/jupyterlab-extension.md

 Replace the following `${PACHCTL_VERSION}` with the version of `pachctl` that matches your cluster's, and update `<version>` with the release number of the extension.

-You can find the latest available version of our Pachyderm Mount Extension in [PyPi](https://pypi.org/project/jupyterlab-pachyderm/).
+You can find the latest available version of our {{%productName%}} Mount Extension in [PyPi](https://pypi.org/project/jupyterlab-pachyderm/).

 ```s
 # This runs the following section as root; if adding to an existing Dockerfile, set the user back to whatever you need.